 Today we will start our trek on a trail used very little by trekkers and usually used by people searching for gold in the near Tres Picos Mountains.
 We will cover 2 high passes with steep climbs.
 Otorongo Lake is highly used by new healers for their initiations.

-After trekking for a few days parallel to the Vilcanota range, today we will go across the range with a trek into the thin air and a close up view of the glaciers.
+A very early start today, after trekking for few days parallel to the Vilcanota range today will go across the range with a trek into the thin air and a close up to the glaciers, will camp at the alpaca farmers Village of Killita.

 Morning for shopping (depending on your international flight departure time); afternoon flight to Lima for your international connection or connect to one of our post-trip extensions in Peru or to Bolivia.